purelyboba/portfolio/posts/20230418-thoughts-on-ftc-season.md

 After multiple league meets, the league championship came upon us.
 We were ready to give it our all, and hopefully come away with a qualification for the state championship.
 We fought it out, and won all 6 of our qualification matches.
 It came time for the elimination matches.
 After a hard fought semi-final and final, we won the tournament!
 Being the winning alliance captain gave us a qualification for the state championship.

 Needless to say, we got pretty unlucky at states.
-During qualification, our alliances were often underpowered, and many things went wrong.
+Things did not go our way.
 The experience serves as nothing less than a lesson, and a push to do even better next year.
 The next goal is a worlds qual, which I think we can get.

 Since it was our first year in the competition, a lot was new to us, and we had to learn along the way.
 Now that we have competed for a year, there's a lot more I know, which leads to changes and things that we can definitely do better.
 It was overall a great experience, and I hope to come back even stronger next year.